epw/consensus/consensus.md

 ## Ending a Session

 At the end of a session, before wrapping up and putting everything away, there’s a few things that you should do as a table.
-First, you should note down a little bit about where you ended, whether on a cliffhanger or with some resolution, and make sure to write down any lingering Foreshadows that have come up during play.
+First, you should note down a little bit about where you ended, whether on a cliffhanger or with some resolution, and make sure to write down any lingering Portents that have come up during play.
 Then, you should proceed through the end of session move, following its instructions.
 Finally, it is often good form to mention anything you particularly enjoyed from another player during this time.

 ## After the First Session